 As of March 2023, we are providing $26 billion in financing through our social protection and jobs programs, across regions and income levels, including $16.4 billion through IDA, our fund for the poorest.

 As described in the 2022 Social Protection and Jobs Compass, countries need to build Universal Social Protection systems.
 Shocks are likely to become more prevalent as longer-term global trends like the evolving nature of work, demographic change, climate change, and conflict and fragility reshape economies and societies.

-Social protection systems help individuals and families, especially the poor and vulnerable, cope with crises and shocks, find jobs, improve productivity, invest in the health and education of their children, and protect the aging population.
-The World Bank Group supports universal access to social protection, and is central to its goals of ending poverty and boosting shared prosperity.
+Social protection systems are at the heart of boosting human capital and empowering people.
+They help individuals and families, especially the poor and vulnerable, cope with crises and shocks, find jobs, improve productivity, invest in the health and education of their children, and protect the aging population.

 Social protection systems that are well-designed can have powerful impacts of the long-term, by reducing inequalities, building resilience and ending the inter-generational cycle of poverty.
 Such systems and tools are transformative as they help mitigate economic and fiscal shocks and provide opportunity by giving people a chance to get out of poverty and become productive members of society.
 Well-designed social protection programs are cost-effective, costing countries on average about 1.5% of GDP.

 Many countries have embraced social protection instruments such as safety net programs to harness human capital.
 Apart from providing struggling families with supplemental income, social safety nets also increase access to information and services, improve productivity, protect the elderly, and support people while they look for work.